JimLynx/fundpin/docs/TESTING.md

 ## Deployment

 - All tests above carried out on the [deployed url](https://fundpin.herokuapp.com/) to confirm the site is working as expected.
+- Debug set to False in `settings.py` for final production push.